 Programmer Response: Put the statements in proper sequence.
-If you want a break in sequence, put in a new ISEQ statement with a high sequence number.
+If you want a break in sequence, put in a new ISEQ statement and sequence number.
 ISEQ always resets the sequence number; the card following the ISEQ is not sequence checked.

 IEV053 BLANK SEQUENCE FIELD